Bruce Springsteen: 2012–2018: Autobiography and Broadway show

 Springsteen released his eighteenth studio album, High Hopes, in January 2014.
 The first single and video were of a newly recorded version of the song "High Hopes", which Springsteen had previously recorded in 1995.
 The album was the first by Springsteen in which all songs are either cover songs, newly recorded outtakes from previous records, or newly recorded versions of songs previously released.
-The 2014 E Street Band touring lineup appears on the album, including material they had recorded with Clemons and Federici before their deaths.
+The 2014 E Street Band touring lineup appeared on the album, including material recorded with Clemons and Federici before their deaths.
 High Hopes became Springsteen's eleventh No. 1 album in the US.
 It was his tenth No. 1 in the UK, tying him for fifth all-time with the Rolling Stones and U2.
-Rolling Stone named High Hopes the second best album of the year (behind U2's Songs of Innocence) on their Top 50 Albums of 2014 list.
+Rolling Stone named High Hopes the second best album of the year (behind U2's Songs of Innocence) on its Top 50 Albums of 2014 list.

 Springsteen made his acting debut in the final episode of season three of Van Zandt's show Lilyhammer, which was named "Loose Ends" after a Springsteen song on the Tracks album.

-On August 6, 2015, Springsteen performed "Land of Hope and Dreams" and "Born to Run" on the final episode of The Daily Show with Jon Stewart, as Stewart's final 'Moment of Zen'.
+On August 6, 2015, Springsteen performed on the final episode of The Daily Show with Jon Stewart, as Stewart's final 'Moment of Zen'.
 On October 16, to celebrate the 35th anniversary of The River, Springsteen announced The Ties That Bind: The River Collection box set.
 Released on December 4, it contains four CDs (including many previously unreleased songs) and three DVDs (or Blu-ray) along with a 148-page coffee table book.
 In November 2015, "American Skin (41 Shots)" was performed with John Legend at Shining a Light: A Concert for Progress on Race in America.

-Springsteen made his first appearance on Saturday Night Live since 2002 on December 19, 2015, performing "Meet Me in the City", "The Ties That Bind", and "Santa Claus Is Comin' to Town".
+Springsteen made his first appearance on Saturday Night Live since 2002 on December 19, 2015.